PaasmerIoT/Paasmer-Edge-Docker-V-1/Readme.md

 ### Raspberry-Pi Installation

-* Download the run file.
+* Download the run file from the [release](https://github.com/PaasmerIoT/Paasmer-Edge-Docker-V-1/releases).

 * Run the file using the command.
 ```